 The overarching governing body of the school is School Meeting, which is comprised of all enrolled students and staff.
 Hence, each member of the school is called a School Meeting Member, or SMM.
 School Meeting convenes weekly to vote on decisions related to running the school, such as rule changes, spending proposals, visitor approvals, election matters, and difficult judicial cases.
 Every SMM can cast one vote in every decision, regardless of the type or magnitude of the decision.

 While School Meeting creates and amends the rules and policies of the school as needed, Judicial Committee (JC) enforces all the rules in the law book.
 Similar to jury duty, a rotating group of students and staff serve together on JC for one week at a time.
 Serving on JC is a requirement of all SMMs, from the 5 year olds to the staff.
-JC meets every day to handle cases, or "write ups."
-When any SMM (child or adult) believes that another SMM (child or adult) has broken a rule from the law book, the plaintiff writes up a grievance form and records details of the incident.
+JC meets every day to handle report.
+When any SMM (child or adult) believes that another SMM (child or adult) has broken a rule from the rulebook, the reporter writes up a report and records details of the incident.

 The case is usually heard the next day in JC, which is run much like a small court: